 Oak-leaved papaya

-There is a male and a female plant in the Greenhouses in Aarhus.
-You can see a large male plant in the northwest corner of the Mountain Forest House.
-It was planted in 2010 and at that time it was no more than a few centimeters in diameter.
-Since it is a male plant, it does not produce fruit.
+There are both a female and a male plant in the Greenhouses.
+You can see a large male plant in the northwestern corner of the Mountain Forest House.
+It was planted out in 2010 and was only a few centimeters in diameter at the time.
+Since it is a male plant, it does not produce any fruit.

 Facts: